Table of Contents

 One of the most asked questions from trekkers is about how challenging is the EBC trek.
 Well, the answer to the question is it is a doable trek with ‘moderate difficulty.
 Anyone active, fit, healthy, and can walk 4-5 hours a day for weeks can go to the EBC trek.

 You don’t need to be Sherpa or require different mountain climbing skills for the Everest Base camp 14 days trek.
 Even if you are not involved in physical exercises, you can still be eligible for this Trek; you only need a few months of preparations.

-If you are planning the Everest Base camp trek, start preparing within 2-3 months by involving yourself in running, jogging, cycling, or swimming.
+If you are planning the Base camp trek, start preparing within 2-3 months by involving yourself in running, jogging, cycling, or swimming.
 After that, you can quickly complete the EBC trek.

-Altitude and distance are the two significant Everest base camp trek difficulties.
+Altitude and distance are the two significant Everest trek difficulties.
 The classic Everest base camp itinerary completes in 14 days, meaning you will be trekking for 3-6 hours each day, covering around 10-20 kilometers daily.